matheuspassini/Tech-Company-Big-Data/README.md

 # Tech Data Lake

 This project implements a Data Lake using Apache Spark and Hadoop, configured with Docker for easy development and deployment.
+All jobs run in **cluster mode** with YARN for distributed processing.

 ## Architecture